How often should you clean your dryer vent?

 6. Cleaning Frequencies Vary

-Most dryers and vent systems require be cleaning every one to three years in order to maintain optimum efficiency and maintain the highest level of safety.
+Most dryers and vent systems require cleaning every one to three years in order to maintain optimum efficiency and the highest level of safety.
 But how often your dryer vents need cleaning also depends on:

 - Volume of laundry dried weekly